sebastian-li/academic-kickstart/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: University of Souther California
+- name: University of Southern California
   url: ""

 # Short bio (displayed in user profile at end of posts)